Why Seattle-King County?

 The Washington Utilities and Transportation Commission regulates the services and rates of all publicly and privately owned companies providing electric, gas, telephone and water services in the state.

 Puget Sound Energy and Seattle City Light are the two primary electricity providers in King County.
 Both companies provide energy efficiency programs and services to help you lower your energy costs and reduce your business’s environmental footprint.

 Current electric rates can be found on the utilities’ websites:

 Puget Sound Energy is also the provider of all natural gas services in the Seattle Area.
 Incentives are available for commercial and industrial customers who make energy-efficient modifications to their existing systems.
 Some large commercial and industrial customers also have the option of purchasing natural gas directly from third-party suppliers.

 Current natural gas rates can be found on the PSE website.

-Centurylink is the primary telephone service provider in the Seattle/King County area for landline service.
-Frontier Communication Northwest also provides service in the northern part of the county.
+Centurylink provides business internet service with speeds up to 1 gig, as well as telephone landline service.
+Comcast provides business internet and phone service in King County, and Frontier Communication Northwest provides service in the northern part of the county.
 AT&T Wireless, Sprint, T-Mobile, Verizon, and a host of other wireless network providers also offer service throughout King County.
 HughesNet provides satellite internet service in Seattle and King County.